-The Show Must Go ON/OFF-Line is the title of a cycle of international on-line discussions with guests from the field of performing arts in the Czech Republic and abroad.
-Individual episodes are united by the common theme of sustainability and the performing arts, which moderators Martina Pecková Černá, Ondřej Škrabal, Alice Koubová, Katarína Figula, Jiří Šimek and their guests, drawn from the ranks of theatre and dance artists, curators, cultural managers and theorists, will examine from many points of view.
-Among these are the field’s sensitivity and responsiveness to the state of the environment and discussions around our potential to ensure that the quality of life we enjoy today is preserved for future generations.
-While it might appear that the critical need for social change discussed in the fields of ecology, economics, politics and culture has been overshadowed in recent months by the SARS-CoV-2 pandemic, the performing arts sector has faced increasing concerns about the sustainability of the field itself, linked to the chaos around different rules for social distancing, the deteriorating economic situation and the unpredictable behaviour of audiences.
-The rapid adaptation of theatre and dance works for the virtual environment has emerged as a defensive reaction.
+Individual episodes, featuring moderators Martina Pecková Černá, Ondřej Škrabal, Alice Koubová, Katarína Figula, Jiří Šimek, and guests ranging from dance and theatre artists to curators, cultural managers and theorists, will address the common theme of sustainability and the performing arts from many perspectives.
+One of these is the performing arts’ sensitivity and response to the state of the environment and discussions around our potential to ensure that the quality of life we enjoy today is maintained for future generations.
+While it might appear that, in recent months, the SARS-CoV-2 pandemic has drowned out the critical need for social change discussed in the fields of ecology, economics, politics and culture, the chaos caused by different rules for maintaining social distancing, the deteriorating economic situation and the unpredictable behaviour of audiences are prompting concern about the sustainability of the field itself, as well as its immediate defensive reaction: the rapid adaptation of dance and theatre production for the virtual environment.
 Does this hybrid existence in real and virtual space amount to a blind alley for a field that is based on contact with the audience, or does it open up new worlds and new possibilities?
 Will spectators stay at home forever?
-How are artists, cultural event organisers, public support providers and educational arts institutions responding to this crisis?
-What helps them to orientate themselves, what do they believe in and where are they headed?
-How are they communicating?
+How are artists, organisers of cultural events, public support providers and educational arts institutions responding to this crisis?
+What helps them to find their way, what do they believe and where are they heading to?
+How do they communicate?
 In dialogue with our guests, we will try to map the performing arts’ emerging strategies and first responses to this global paradigm shift.

-This online webinar series is organised by ATI's International Cooperation Department as part of its Promotion of Czech Performing Arts Abroad program and in cooperation with the European projects Create to Connect -> Create to Impact and PACE.V4.
-In its content, the series is linked to the theme of this year’s Theatre Night in the Czech Republic: sustainABILITY.
+The online webinar series is organised by ATI's International Cooperation Department as part of its Promotion of Czech Performing Arts Abroad program and in cooperation with the European projects Create to Connect -> Create to Impact and PACE.V4.
+In its content, the series is linked to the main theme of this year’s Theatre Night in the Czech Republic, which is sustainABILITY.
 The webinars will be held on the Zoom platform and take place in English only.
 Spectators will have the opportunity to ask guests questions during the meetings and the recordings will be made available on ATI's YouTube channel.

 Webinars will take place on the ZOOM platform; it is not necessary to download the application in advance.